metis-data/test-queries-analyzer/README.md

 This GitHub Action allows you to create a new test in Metis, and comment on a pull request with the results of the test.

 ## Prerequisites
-- A Metis account with a valid API key
+- A Metis account with a valid API key. https://docs.metisdata.io/metis/getting-started/what-is-metis
 - A GitHub repository

 ## Inputs